nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
 :memo: _Jupyter Notebook_:
-Literate programming file format.
+Interactive computing file format.
 May be most familiar of these three.
 Can be edited and viewed with various tools including the official Jupyter "notebook server" (`jupyter notebook`), VSCode, PyCharm, and Google Colab.

-_TODO: Define literate programming_

 :desktop_computer: _JupyterLab_:
 A comprehensive browser-based environment for using _Jupyter Notebooks_, including tools